-Year to date, and longer term (one, three and five years), the fund has outperformed the IA Global Equity Income sector average.
-As the portfolio is equally weighted and alpha comes from stock selection, driven by the investment process, any additional contributions from other factors are marginal.
+Over the longer term (one, three and five years), the fund has outperformed the IA Global Equity Income sector average, and since inception the fund has been the top performing fund against its peers, coming 1st out of a peer group of 14 funds.
+Over ten years, the fund is third out of a peer group of 20 funds.
+As the portfolio is equally weighted, alpha comes from stock selection, driven by the investment process and any additional contributions from other factors are marginal.

-The following graph illustrates the cumulative performance of the fund versus the IA Global Equity Income sector average since launch.
+The following graph illustrates the cumulative performance of the fund versus the IA Global Equity Income sector average over the last three years.